-What is a PG&E Public Safety Power Shutoff?
+What is a PG&E planned power shutoff, or Public Safety Power Shutoff (PSPS) event?

-During Public Safety Power Shutoff (PSPS) events, PG&E can shut off power to their distribution and transmission lines (also known as de-energizing) to prevent their equipment from starting a wildfire.
-Power could remain off for as long as seven days.
+During PG&E’s power shutoff events, also known as Public Safety Power Shutoff (PSPS) events, PG&E can shut off power to their distribution and transmission lines (also known as de-energizing) to prevent their equipment from starting a wildfire.
+Power could remain off for multiple days.

-In May 2019, the California Public Utilities Commission (CPUC) gave PG&E full discretion in deciding whether to call PSPS events, though PG&E is directed to work with the relevant local government agencies to communicate in advance about the possibility of de-energization and during a PSPS event.
-This means the City of San José or other government agencies are not able to stop a PSPS from happening.
+In May 2019, the California Public Utilities Commission (CPUC) gave PG&E full discretion in deciding whether to call a power shutoff, though PG&E is directed to work with the relevant local government agencies to communicate in advance about the possibility of de-energization and during a power shutoff.
+This means the City of San José or other government agencies are not able to stop a power shutoff from happening.

-PG&E will use a number of factors determine whether to call a PSPS event, including weather conditions such as heat/temperature, wind, and low-humidity.
+PG&E will use a number of factors determine whether to call a power shutoff event, including weather conditions such as heat/temperature, wind, and low-humidity.
 The CPUC has identified the areas surrounding San José as elevated fire-threat, with some parts as extreme fire-threat.

-Could I be affected by PG&E Public Safety Power Shutoffs?
+Could I be affected by PG&E planned power shutoffs?

-Since everyone in San José is a PG&E customer for electric delivery, anyone could be impacted by a PG&E PSPS, if power is shut off in your area.
+Since everyone in San José is a PG&E customer for electric delivery, anyone could be impacted by a PG&E power shutoff, if power is shut off in your area.

 San José Clean Energy provides electric generation service only, while PG&E provides electric delivery and owns, operates and maintains all transmission and distribution infrastructure.